nabil-elouaamari/novelty-aware-recommenders/data/docs/research-plan.md

 #### Answer

-- Do we have sufficient users in the datasets to split users into different sets?
+- Do we have enough users in the datasets to split users into different sets?
   - Yes, the Steam dataset has a large user base, allowing for a robust train/validation/test split.
-- How large a timeframe span our datasets?
+- How large a timeframe spans our datasets?
-  - The dataset includes user–game interactions collected over multiple years (approximately 2010–2019).
-However, in this provided version of the dataset, no explicit timestamp column is available for individual interactions.
-This means the temporal order of actions cannot be precisely reconstructed.
+  - The dataset includes user game interactions collected over multiple years, between October 2010 and January 2018, for Australian Steam users.
 - Can I split it in a time-aware fashion?
   - Not directly.
 Since timestamps are not included, a true chronological split (training on older interactions and testing on newer ones) is not possible.
 Instead, I will apply a per-user random leave-one-out split, which is commonly used in implicit-feedback datasets without time information.
 This still preserves internal validity because each user contributes data to all subsets.
 - Is the order of interactions likely important in this application domain?